Image Source: freedigitalphotos.net & zirconicusso

 Coenzyme Q10.
 This is an important one.
 A fat-soluble antioxidant, it improves aerobic metabolism, heart function, immune function and preserves immune cells.
 It minimizes the effects of chemotherapy-induced toxicity and research shows that doses over 300mg per day inhibits breast cancer tumor growth.

-Essential Fatty Acids.
+Healthy Fats and Oils.
 With 60 trillion cells in our body, the importance of getting the “good fats” into your body can’t be stressed enough.
-Here’s what they do for us:
+Here are the 5 best things they do for us:

-*increase prostaglandins 1 and 3, which enhances your immunity, reduces cell stickiness – thus reducing the spread of cancer cells, improved blood flow, reduction of inflammation
+2. They increase prostaglandins 1 and 3, which enhance your immunity, reduce cell stickiness – thus reducing the spread of cancer cells, improved blood flow, reduction of inflammation;

-*alters bile acid metabolism (which may be important for colon cancer sufferers)
+3. They alter bile acid metabolism (which may be important for colon cancer sufferers);

-*they make cells more slippery, altering membrane fluidity
+4. They make cells more slippery, altering membrane fluidity;

-*can change response of tumor cells to growth factors, hormones and antibodies
+5. They can change the response of tumor cells to growth factors, hormones and antibodies.

 Vitamin E warning – Watch your EPA intake as it can induce a Vit E deficiency.
-It’s suggested you take 400 iu of Vit E for every 2500 mg of EPA.
+It’s suggested you take 400 iu of natural vitamin E (d-alpha tocopherol) for every 2500 mg of EPA.

 Pre-surgery warning – EPA reduces platelet aggregation so slows normal blood clotting.
 Don’t take it prior to surgery.

-The latest information I have received is that rather than buying the oil in bottles, it is best to grind your own seeds and sprinkle the resultant powder into cereals, onto salads and even mixed with your vegetable juices.
-If buying it in bottles is the only way you’ll take it, do that but make sure it is refrigerated and just keep in mind that freshly ground flax seeds is the best and freshest way to obtain its nutrients.
+TIP: You can buy flaxseed oil in capsules or bottles but it tends to grow rancid too quickly.
+Also it doesn’t contain the lignans.
+It is best to grind your own seeds with a little coffee grinder or a NutriBullet (use the milling blade) and sprinkle freshly ground flaxseed into cereals, onto salads and sandwiches and even mixed with your vegetable juices and smoothies.
+If buying it in bottles is the only way you’ll take it, do that but make sure it is refrigerated and just keep in mind that freshly ground flaxseed is the best and freshest way to obtain its anti-cancer nutrients.

 Glutathione.
 Also an amino acid, it’s also a potent antioxidant and a regenerator of immune cells, especially T-cells.
 It’s a valuable detoxifying agent of heavy metals, alcohol, toxins, x-rays, pesticides and herbicides, it is produced by the body if there are sufficient quantities of selenium, magnesium and Vitamin C. It’s required for DNA synthesis and repair, protein and prostaglandin synthesis, amino acid transport, enzyme activation and even controls the action of insulin.
 Prescription drugs can deplete glutathione levels.
 To obtain it naturally, eat grapefruit, garlic, collard greens, onions, leeks, shallots, chives, broccoli, cabbage, kale, spinach, eggplant, lettuce, mustard greens, peppers, cauliflower, green beans.

 Probiotics.
-Enhance immune function – they can halt the conversion of nitrates (see Processed Meats above) to carcinogenic nitrosamines in the gut, they can deactivate carcinogenic enzymes.
+Known to enhance immune function, probiotics (the good bacteria) can halt the conversion of nitrates (see Processed Meats above) to carcinogenic nitrosamines in the gut, they can deactivate carcinogenic enzymes.
 Taken over several months, acidophilus can increase gamma-interferon and reduce inflammation in the gut.
 Lactobacillus bulgaricus (another probiotic) can enhance IgE (an immunoglobulin).
 Probiotics can also help the liver metabolize excess estrogen and eliminate it from the body.

 Resveratrol.
-A recent Spanish study (and here’s the link to it) shows that Resveratrol, which is derived from the common grape, is capable of decreasing cell proliferation and increasing apoptosis (planned cell death) which is so crucial in fighting cancer.
-See your naturopath for the correct dosage.
+A recent Spanish study (here’s the link to it) shows that resveratrol, derived from the common grape, is capable of decreasing cell proliferation and increasing apoptosis (planned cell death) which is so crucial in fighting cancer.